 - Place skillet back over heat and add more oil.
 Add steak and sear until evenly browned on both sides.

 - Pour sauce back into skillet and stir together with meat.
 Allow sauce to thicken.
 Add green onion and continue to simmer until sauce is thick enough to coat the back of a wooden spoon.
+Serve Mongolian beef over steamed rice.
+So easy!

-Make Ahead and Freezing Mongolian Beef
+Prep, Make Ahead and Freezing Instructions

 To make sauce ahead, cool sauce and pour into an airtight container and store in the refrigerator for up to 5 days.
 To make steak ahead, slice steak and store in an airtight container in the refrigerator for up to 1 day.